-Teacher-Student Interaction Expectations In-Person Modified Learning (Hybrid Model) Distance Learning Students will virtually attend classes in the same time frames they delivered in a F2F schedule on their virtual days and live on their F2F days.
+Teacher-Student Interaction Expectations In-Person Learning In-Person Modified Distance Learn Learning (Hybrid Model) Students will attend classes following their SchoolTool schedules.
+Students will virtually attend classes in the same time frames they delivered in a F2F schedule on their virtual days and live on their F2F days.
 Students will virtually attend classes in the same time frames they delivered in a F2F schedule.
-Synchronous Expectations: Students will attend synchronous portions of class according to their schedule in School Tool (as if they were F2F) Camera access focused on teacher only in the classroom Asynchronous Expectations: In-Person Modified Learning (Hybrid Model) Students will virtually attend classes in the same time frames they delivered in a F2F schedule on their virtual days and live on team meetings, staff development, etc.
+Synchronous Expectations: Students will attend synchronous portions of class according to their schedule in School Tool (as if they were F2F) Camera access focused on teacher only in the classroom